-Another way to improve your air conditioner’s efficiency is to reduce the heat gain.
+If you are thinking that how to make your air conditioner work more efficiently, then Reducing the Heat Gain can be another way.
+To improve your air conditioner’s efficiency is to reduce the heat gain.
 Here are some easy ways to reduce your AC’s heat gain.

 Seal Air Leaks

-If your house is leaky, it’s difficult to cool it.
-If your house is older there’s a good chance it’s never been air sealed.
+If your house is leaky, it’s difficult for AC to work effectively cool it.
+If your house is older, there’s a good chance it’s never been air-sealed.
 Air sealing your home will help your heat gain problem, especially if there are leaks on your ceiling because heat rises.

 Speaking of the attic, that’s the first place you want to check for insulation, as that’s where the highest temperatures are.
 If your attic insulation is less than a new home should have, then you’ll want to add more insulation.

 Make sure you don’t insulate your attic until you’ve sealed the air leaks in your attic first.

 If your attic’s insulation wasn’t put in uniformly or it’s been disturbed, you can make a reduction of your heat gain just by spreading it out.